 The Woodlands Children's Museum is a member of the Association of Children's Museums Reciprocal Network.
 Guests who have an ACM membership receive 50% off of general admission to The Woodlands Children's Museum and over 200 other participating museums across the United States and Canada!

 Play Street Museum is a locally-owned children's museum designed with imaginative play in mind.
 Geared towards ages one to eight, the play city features include a Woodlands Waterway Trolley, bank, school, doctor's office, and more.
 There is also a large train set and even a learning/craft area with plenty of building blocks.
 Visitors to the museum will also find a water table is just outside the museum’s entrance.

 Play Street also offers pottery painting as a fun art option for an additional fee.
 Prices vary depending on the size of the pottery.
 After your junior artist paints their masterpiece the museum will place it in a kiln.
 This process may take some time to allow for a full kiln to be heated – so you won’t be able to take your craft home the same day.
 (This is a great reason to come back for another visit to Play Street in a week or so!)
 Once your pottery is ready for pickup, they will contact you and let you know.

 For each paid entry, a child receives a token that can be exchanged for a drink or snack.
-Admission to Play Street Museum is $12.50 per child, kids older than eight or younger than one are free (with a sibling's paid entry).
+Admission to Play Street Museum is $14.85 for the first child and $13.50 for each additional sibling.
+Children older than nine or younger than one are free (with a sibling's paid entry).
 There is no charge for parents!